playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 ## Overview

-We can configure environmental variables and shortcuts, manage windows, window groups and window layouts with .screenrc file.
+We can use the .screenrc file to configure environmental variables and shortcuts, manage windows, window groups and window layouts.

 ## Usages

-My daily use conifguration file:
+My daily conifguration file:

 ``` sh
 ##resize max